 Take a bowl and in the bowl, mix semolina with curd, water, and all the spices.
 Keep this batter aside for 10 minutes.

-Heat a pan and add oil.
-Once the oil is hot, add mustard and cumin seeds.
+Heat a pan and add flavorless oil.
+Once the oil is hot, add mustard seeds and cumin seeds.
 Add chopped onion and sauté it for 5 min.
 Further, add chopped beans, chopped bell pepper, and peas to onions and continue to sauté these vegetables for another 5 minutes.

 Add sautéed vegetables along with grated carrot, ginger and green chillis to the batter and make a smooth batter of medium consistency.

 Now add baking soda and transfer the mixture into a greased mold (I used a silicon mold to avoid any greasing).
 Sprinkle chili flakes and oregano on top of it.
-Keep this mold in a preheated oven @180 C for 20-25 min or till it passes the toothpick test.
+Keep this mold in a preheated oven at 180 °C for 20-25 min or till it passes the toothpick test.

 Slice it once it comes to room temperature and serve it with your choice of sauce.